-The patent-derived income that is exempt under this bill includes:
+The patent-derived income that is exempt under the bill includes:

-Licensing fees and other income received from the use of a patent
+• Licensing fees or other income received from the use of a patent

 Patent Income Exemption